kaltura/kaltura-player-js/docs/embed-types.md

-# Embed Types
+# Embed Code Types

-The Embed Code type includes several options Auto Embed, Dynamic Embed, and Iframe Embed.<br> You may want to use diffrent embed code types in different situations.
-Here is a summary of the types.
+When using embed codes, you can select from one of three options: Auto Embed, Dynamic Embed, and Iframe Embed.
+You may want to use different embed code types in different situations, according to the explanations below.

 ## Auto Embed

-This is the default recommended embed code for the Kaltura Player.<br>
+Auto embed is the recommended embed code for the Kaltura Player.
+It usews precise code and is good for getting a player or widget onto the page quickly and easily without any runtime customizations.<br>

-Auto embed is concise code and is good for quickly getting a player or widget onto the page without any runtime customizations.<br>
+Auto embed is optimized for packing a lots of resources into the initial request, allowing the player to be rendered quickly.
-Auto embed has been heavily optimized for packing lots of resources into the initial request, allowing the player to be rendered quickly.
+<br>Here's how to use the auto embed code:

 ```html
 <script type="text/javascript" src="http://www.kaltura.com/p/{PARTNER_ID}/embedPlaykitJs/uiconf_id/{UICONF_ID}?autoembed=true&targetId={TARGET_ID}&entry_id={ENTRY_ID}&config={"player":{"playback":{"autoplay":true}"></script>
 ```

 ## Dynamic Embed

-Dynamic embed is recommended for cases where you want to dynmaically control runtime configuration and or have more control over the embed call.<br>
+Dynamic embed is recommended for cases where you want to control runtime configuration dynamically and/or have more control over the embed call.<br>

-Basic Embed codes look like this:
+Basic dynamic embed codes look like this:

 ```html
 <div id="{TARGET_ID}" style="width: 640px;height: 360px"></div>
 <script type="text/javascript" src="http://www.kaltura.com/p/{PARTNER_ID}/embedPlaykitJs/uiconf_id/{UICONF_ID}"></script>